Geodfroi/GestionDeMateriel/ReadMe.txt

 PHP v7.4.25 with Composer, coded with VSCode.

-- The app was created to work on both desktop and smartphone.
-Use chrome or edge devKit to switch to phone view to see the result.

 Folders:
     config.json: variables controlant le comportement de l'application, le serveur ou les tests.